Basement membrane: Clinical significance

 In histopathology, thickened basement membranes are found in several inflammatory diseases, such as lichen sclerosus, systemic lupus erythematosus or dermatomyositis in the skin, or collagenous colitis in the colon.

 Evolutionary origin

-These are only found within diploblastic and homoscleromorphic sponge animals.
+Basement membranes are characteristic of eumetazoans, including diploblastic animals, and have also been identified in homoscleromorph sponges.
 The homoscleromorph were found to be sister to diploblasts in some studies, making the membrane originate once in the history of life.
 But more recent studies have disregarded diploblast-homoscleromorph group, so other sponges may have lost it (most probable) or the origin in the two groups may be separate.